 The paper is organized as follows.
-In Section II, we describe the problem statement and the assumptions made in initializing the swarm.
-Additionally, we define the metrics that are used to quantify the swarm motion.
-In Section III, we investigate the effect of J_2 on the swarm and use the HCW equations to develop some simple single burn control options.
-In Section IV, we present the main results by expanding upon the equations developed in Section III taking into account the J_2 perturbation.
-In Section V, we rerun the simulations with atmospheric drag and use a multi-burn guidance method based on the equations developed in Section IV in order to provide collision free motion in an environment perturbed by both J_2 and drag.
-The simulations run in this paper use an exact dynamic model including J_2 and atmospheric drag.
+In Section II, the problem statement and the assumptions made in initializing the swarm are defined.
+Additionally, the metrics that are used to quantify the swarm motion are defined.
+In Section III, we investigate the effect of $J_2$ on the swarm and use the HCW equations to develop some simple single burn control options.
+In Section IV, the main results are presented by expanding upon the equations developed in Section III taking into account the $J_2$ perturbation.
+In Section V, the simulations are re-run with atmospheric drag and use a multi-burn guidance method based on the equations developed in Section IV in order to provide collision-free motion in an environment perturbed by both $J_2$ and drag.
+Additionally, the advantages of using $J_2$ invariant trajectories as the reference for a feedback controller are discussed.
+The simulations run in this paper use a high-fidelity dynamic model, which includes both $J_2$ and atmospheric drag.
 The derivation for this model is located in Appendix A-B.